 College Connections staff can help you understand the value of working with your college’s academic advisement staff to ensure that you choose classes that are going to fulfill your degree requirements.
 This will help you avoid wasting your time and money on irrelevant classes.
 Staff can also show you the required courses for your major and let you know about the ‘academic rigor’ that your major will require.

 Many EOC students have attended high school in a foreign country, and they’d like to know if their diploma can help them in the college admissions process in the U.S. College Connections staff can examine your credential and provide you with guidance on whether your credential can help you with college admission.
 For those who obtained their diploma overseas, staff can inform you if your diploma is the equivalent of what you need for college enrollment in the U.S. For individuals that have some overseas college experience, staff can inform you on how to get those educational experiences evaluated to determine if they can help you with U.S. college admission.

 Today’s colleges and universities require that prospective students complete an online application to be considered for college admission.
 College Connections staff assist individuals complete their applications and get them submitted.
 Staff can advise you about completing college essays.

 Oftentimes, college admissions offices will request additional information from you to help them make their admissions decision (e.g. residency, citizenship status, household composition and income verification, etc).
 College Connections staff can help you complete and submit this information, when requested.

-College Connections conducts workshops on various topics that will help you be more successful when you enroll in enroll (e.g. time management, study skills, how to get good grades, test taking, etc).
+College Connections conducts workshops for EOC students on various topics that will help you be more successful.
+Topics include: time management, study skills, how to get good grades in college, how to write a college paper, etc) among others.
 College-interested individuals can register to participate in these sessions whenever they are scheduled.

 Two-year community colleges generally require that you take a placement test to help them determine which math and language courses you should start with when you enroll in classes.
 Staff can also advise you how to prepare for placement testing beforehand.